 Aixa lifted one hand, began to gesture for Wit to step up and confess first, hoping his bit about his wife was enough.

-But Oxymandias spoke first.
+But the long grass rippled with Oxymandias’ voice.
 "No. You first, Aixa.
-I'm eager to hear your story."
+I am eager to hear your story."

 She almost repeated it.
 “I am eager . . ."
 Why?
-Why was he eager?
 Did he know her?
 Was he precognitive?
 If so, why make them come to him, this deep into his wilds?

-But she took a calming breath; it didn’t matter--she was already here, and fretting wasn’t going to get her out.
-Confessing was.
+But she took a calming breath; it didn’t matter--she was already here, and fretting wouldn’t get her safe passage.
+Confessing would.

 "No," Ozymandias decreed.
 "Something else."